novawei/WNModel/README.md

 # WNModel

 # Overview
-using objc runtime to convert json data to model
+using objc runtime to convert `NSDictionary` to model

 # Usage
 1. copy __*WNModel*__ folder(in __*wnmodel*__ folder) to your project